macadmins/installapplications/README.md

 If the preflight script exits 0, InstallApplications will cleanup/remove itself, bypassing the setupassistant and userland stages.

 If the preflight script exits 1 or higher, InstallApplications will continue with the bootstrap process.

-Please note that the preflight stage will be skipped if InstallApplications is running at the loginwindow.
 #### setupassistant ####
 - Packages/rootscripts that should be prioritized for download/installation _and_ can be installed during SetupAssistant, where no user session is present.
 #### userland ####